python-sdbus/python-sdbus/docs/general.rst

 Blocking:
 ^^^^^^^^^^^^^^^^^^^^^
 * Blocking is easier to initiate (no event loop)
-* Properties behaive exactly as Python properties do. (i.e. can asing with '=' operator)
+* Properties behave exactly as Python properties do. (i.e. can assign with '=' operator)
 * Only allows one request at a time.
 * No dbus signals.
 * Cannot serve objects, only interact with existing object on dbus.